Distinguished Alums

 Click here to Nominate an Alum

-The committee will notify nominators as to whether their candidate has been selected.
+The Alum Board will notify nominators as to whether their candidate has been selected.

 Presentation of the Award

-The Distinguished Alum Awards will be presented each year during Louisville Seminary Alum Reunion.
-The Distinguished Alum(s) and their guest(s) will be our guests during the Reunion.
+The Distinguished Alum Awards will be presented each year during Louisville Seminary's Day of Giving.
+The Distinguished Alum(s) and their guest(s) will be our guests during the event.